 That's a nice touch, as is the maritime theme throughout the pub.
 Finally, the pub’s indoor shuffleboard table got some good use throughout the cruise.

-Towards the end of our cruise, the whole length of the lounge deck from the entrance to the Neptune Lounge right down to the Morning Light pub played host to the Summer Fayre, with games aplenty, all to raise money for the RNLI.
+Towards the end of my first cruise on Balmoral, the whole length of the lounge deck from the entrance to the Neptune Lounge right down to the Morning Light pub played host to the Summer Fayre, with games aplenty, all to raise money for the RNLI.

-Just off this main stretch, the card room is a spacious area used for bridge lessons and tournaments, but also other activities including ukelele lessons.
+Just off this main stretch, the card room is a spacious area used for bridge lessons and tournaments, but also other activities including shop seminars.

-The buffet also has a self-service tea and coffee station, which is open 24/7.
-Desserts were always available, including a vegan option and usually a sugar free option too.
+The buffet also has self-service tea and coffee stations on either side, which are open 24/7.
+Desserts were always available at lunch and dinner, usually including vegan and sugar free options.

-We often ate here at the buffet for breakfast as it’s so much quicker and the food is often similar to what’s on offer in the main dining room anyway.
-Plus, I would occasionally pop in just to pick up a dessert.
-We were on holiday, after all!
+I often eat here at the buffet for breakfast as it’s so much quicker and the food is often similar to what’s on offer in the main dining room anyway.
+Plus, I occasionally pop in just to pick up a dessert.
+You’re on holiday, after all!

 Something which is easy to miss is the ice cream bar at the back of the buffet.
-During the evenings, this area becomes Goan restaurant Vasco, one of the two speciality restaurants onboard the Balmoral.
+This is chargable, but worth it if you’re looking for the occasional treat.

 Lido Deck 8

-The Lido Lounge is the Balmoral’s secondary performance space and this is used to host everything from dance lessons to evening concerts and even trivia contests.
+The Lido Lounge is the Balmoral’s secondary performance space and this is used to host everything from dance lessons to evening concerts and karaoke, and even the hugely popular evening quiz.

-To one side of the Lido bar is Colours & Tastes, the other speciality restaurant on Balmoral.
+To one side of the Lido bar is Colours & Tastes, now the only speciality restaurant on Balmoral.
 The brightly coloured decor perfectly sets the scene for the brightly coloured menu in this Asian fusion restaurant.
-Another recommendation from me.

 Highland Deck 10

 Deck 10 is mostly premium and balcony cabins, but the front of the deck is home to the fitness centre and spa.
-This is on the small side but it wasn’t a problem to get on a piece of equipment even early in the morning.
+This is on the small side but it usually isn’t a problem to get on a piece of equipment even early in the morning.

-I didn’t visit the spa but I took a very quick look through the door!
-As always, there were special offers advertised in the daily programs on port days.
+I still haven’t visited the spa except for a quick haircut!
+There are plenty of treatments available throughout the cruise, and special offers are advertised in the daily programs on port days.

 Towards the back of Deck 10 are two more small restaurants, Avon and Spey.
 These a la carte restaurants are open for breakfast, lunch and dinner and because of their shape they offer a lot of window seating.